From idea shape to shipped system.

 A working, production-quality AI feature shipped — into your existing product or as a new build — with code, infra, a 30-minute walkthrough, and the architecture decisions documented.

-- — Teams with an existing product who want a senior operator to decide where AI fits and ship the first feature without disrupting the codebase
+- — Teams with an existing product that need to decide where AI fits and ship the first feature without disrupting the codebase

 - — Companies with a defined feature hypothesis that needs proving in production, not in a deck